qortmdgh4141/Intelligent-CCTV-for-Port-Safety/README.md

   <img src="https://github.com/qortmdgh4141/Intelligent_CCTV_for_Port_Safety/blob/main/image/real-time_information_provision_service.png?raw=true"  width="560"> <br/>

-  - _Since safety accidents occur at unexpected moments, it is important to check the situation at the site in real time and take prompt action._
+  - _Since safety accidents occur at unexpected moments, it is important to check the site in real time and take prompt action._

-  - _The administrator can set the ROI to a rectangle or polygon shape by dragging or clicking the mouse._ <br/>

-  - _Therefore, this project provides an information provision service that allows managers to check the situation on the site in real time._ <br/>
+  - _Therefore, this project provides an information provision service that allows managers to check the site in real time._ <br/>

   - _First, after analyzing image data photographed by the CCTV camera, the following information is stored in a database._
+    - Image of the scene
+    - Number of People on Site
+    - ID Numbers of People on Site
+    - Safety Numerical Values at The Site
-    - Type of event
+    - Type of Event
-    - Time of occurrence of an event
+    - Time of Occurrence of the Event
-    - Types of Warning and Risk Steps
+    - Level of Warning and Danger Stage
-    - the number of people in the field
-    - Numerical value of abnormal behavior
-    - an image of the scene

-- 이벤트 유형
-- 이벤트 발생 시간
-- 경고 및 위험 단계 유형
-- 현장에 있는 사람 수
-- 이상행동의 수치 값
-- 현장 상황 이미지

 --------------------------
 ### 💻 S/W Development Environment
 <p>